 Several sites were initially investigated under the auspices of the general management fund code.
-This fund code allows investigators to perform initial surveys of the sites to determine whether assigning a site specific fund code is applicable or if the site would be better managed under another program due to the prevailing circumstances.
-One such site investigated this past fiscal year was the New Harvest Church Drum site.
-This is a church which found a drum of unknown materials while cleaning up underbrush along their property line.
-The drum had no markings and appeared to be in relatively sound condition with no leaks.
-The site was referred to the Assessment Section personnel for sampling and further processing (see separate write-up).
-The second site, Brent Industries was a glove manufacturer located in the town of Brent, Alabama.
-A concerned citizen complained that people from the community were falling ill and blamed the former glove factory.
-The factory burned and has been under litigation between the owners and the insurance company.
-The US EPA provided oversight to the initial cleanup of the facility when the fire happened.
+This fund code allows investigators to perform initial surveys of the sites to determine whether assigning a site-specific fund code is applicable or if the site would be better managed under another program due to the prevailing circumstances.
+One such site investigated this past fiscal year was the shuttered Brent Industries facility.
+Brent Industries was a glove manufacturer and industrial laundry located in the town of Brent, Alabama.
+A concerned citizen complained that people from the community were falling ill and blamed Brent Industries.
+In 2015, the Brent Industries facility was destroyed in an explosion and fire and has been under litigation between the owners and the insurance company.
+The U.S. EPA provided oversight to the initial cleanup of the facility when the explosion/fire happened.
 Sampling was performed after the cleanup to ensure no residual contaminants were left in place.
 A solid waste issue exists with the debris of the former metal buildings, but no hazardous materials remain on the site.
+ADEM personnel have been in contact with concerned citizens about the abandoned facility and have contacted the owners several times during the past year.